spectrocloud/librarium/docs/docs-content/clusters/palette-virtual-clusters/palette-virtual-clusters.md

 Palette provisions and orchestrates virtual clusters to make the lightweight Kubernetes technology stack and tools ecosystem available to you.
 Deploy virtual clusters on both new and imported Host Clusters and attach application profiles.

-Palette also supports Day 2 operations such as upgrades, backup, and restore to keep virtual clusters secure, compliant, and up to date.
-Additionally, Palette provides visibility into the workloads running inside your virtual clusters and the associated costs.
+Palette also supports Day-2 operations such as upgrades, backup, and restore to keep virtual clusters secure, compliant, and up to date.
+Additionally, Palette provides visibility into the workloads deployed inside your virtual clusters and the associated costs.

 ## Get Started